 Dry Tortugas National Park is comprised of 7 individual islands 70 miles west of Key West, with Garden Key being the largest and most visited.
-Accessible only by boat or seaplane, the island, though small, is home to the largest all-brick masonry structure in the Western Hemisphere — Fort Jefferson, an old Civil War-era prison and military fortress.
+Accessible only by boat or seaplane, the small island is perhaps most well-known for the largest all-brick masonry structure in the Western Hemisphere: Fort Jefferson, an old Civil War-era prison and military fortress.
 Nearly thirty years in the making (1846-1875), Fort Jefferson was never finished nor fully armed.
-Today it serves not only to educate visitors to it’s important place in history, but it is also a pristine sanctuary for undersea life and nesting and migratory birds.
+Today it is operated by the National Park Service and serves not only to educate visitors to it’s important place in history, but also as a protected and pristine sanctuary for undersea life and nesting and migratory birds.

-This vacation map was commissioned to capture the memories of a day-trip to Dry Tortugas — bright, fun and full of life!
+This vacation map was commissioned to capture the memories of a day-trip to Dry Tortugas National Park — bright, fun and full of life!